Project / Conservation

 Saving the Great Tower

-In the course of the works, the Great Tower was found to be poorly repaired and badly damaged.
-It was carefully dismantled and repaired on site using traditional English carpentry techniques keeping much of the original frame wherever possible.
+In the course of the works, the Great Tower was found to be badly damaged.
+It was carefully dismantled and repaired on site using traditional English carpentry techniques to keep the original frame wherever possible.

 KILO 0001 0021